+91 9212777224 Safari Booking

 More Information About Corbett National Park & Tiger Reserve

-Jim Corbett National Park is the backdrop for countless awe-inspiring tales, making it a favored destination for wildlife aficionados worldwide.
-Not only is the forest home to a myriad of remarkable animal species, but it also stands out as one of the most tourist-friendly national parks.
+For wildlife enthusiasts worldwide, Jim Corbett National Park has remained a favorite for many of their countless awe-inspiring, adventurous tales.
+The forests of Jim Corbett are not only home to a number of remarkable animal and plant species, but also stand out as one of the most tourist-friendly national parks.
 The official tiger census report of 2022 reveals that among India's tiger reserves, Jim Corbett National Park in Uttarakhand boasts the highest tiger count, with 260 residing within the reserve and 319 using its resources.

-Dating back to the late 19th century, Corbett National Park carries the distinction of being Asia's first national park.
-As an inaugural participant in Project Tiger, it has enjoyed focused conservation efforts from the outset, solidifying its reputation in wildlife tourism.
-The park's vastness hosts a spectrum of flora and fauna, with several species being rare and endangered.
+Dating back to the late 19th century, CRT (Corbett Tiger Reserve) carries the distinction of being Asia's first national park.
+As an inaugural participant in Project Tiger, it has enjoyed focused conservation efforts from the very beginning, solidifying its reputation in wildlife tourism.
+The vast and lush forest of the national park today are home to numerous species of flora and fauna, with some of them known to be rare and even endangered.
 While many visitors are drawn in hopes of spotting the elusive white tiger, they often leave with memories of breathtaking natural landscapes nestled in the foothills of the lower Himalayas.

 A Quick Overview of Jim Corbett National Park